MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-developer-optimize-virtual-table-queries.md

 An example where you may see this impact is in queries against the Worker (**mshr_hcmworkerentity**) or Base worker (**mshr_hcmworkerbaseentity**) entity.
 You may see the performance issue manifest itself in a few different ways:

 - **Slow query execution**: The query against the virtual table may return the expected results, but take longer than expected to complete execution of the query.
-- **Query timeout**: The query may time out and return the following error: "A token was obtained to call Finance and Operations, but Finance and Operations returned an error of type InternalServerError."
+- **Query timeout**: The query may time out and return the following error: "A token was obtained to call finance and operations, but finance and operations returned an error of type InternalServerError."
 - **Unexpected error**: The query may return an error type 400 with the following message: "An unexpected error occurred."

   ![Error type 400 on HcmWorkerBaseEntity.](./media/HcmWorkerBaseEntityErrorType400.png)

 - **Throttling**: The query may overuse server resources, and become subject to throttling.
-In this case, the query returns the following error: "A token was obtained to call Finance and Operations, but Finance and Operations returned an error of type 429."
+In this case, the query returns the following error: "A token was obtained to call finance and operations, but finance and operations returned an error of type 429."
 For more information in throttling in Human Resources, see [Throttling FAQ](./hr-admin-integration-throttling-faq.md).

   ![Error type 429 on HcmWorkerBaseEntity.](./media/HcmWorkerBaseEntityErrorType429.png)